 - Navigable waters and wetlands permits should be requested from the U.S. Army Corps of Engineers Sacramento District Offices.

 - For incidental take of anadromous (ocean-going) fish or marine species, contact the National Marine Fisheries Service.

-- The California Department of Fish & Game's Environmental Review & Permitting Program reviews environmental documents under the California Environmental Quality Act (CEQA).
-The Dept. of Fish & Game also issues permits for the take of threatened and endangered species
+- The California Department of Fish & Wildlife's Environmental Review & Permitting Program reviews environmental documents under the California Environmental Quality Act (CEQA).
+The Department also issues permits for the take of threatened and endangered species

 Some animal and plant species are also protected by the California Endangered Species Act.
 To determine if authorization for impacts from the California Department of Fish and Wildlife are needed, visit California’s Endangered Species Act permits webpage.

 For State of California scientific collecting permits, see the California Department of Fish and Game